nittish03/_E-COMMERCE/README.md

-To start the website.
+there is already a build folder in the app... so the app can be easily started using commands npm install -g serve serve -s build

-First start the server in the node server folder using nodemon index.js or node index.js
+(make sure that the server is running in the node-server folder (index.js)) to start the server. run the command nodemon index.js or node index.js in node server folder. after that... start the app

-then start the react app by npm start the user data can be easily seen in the console as well whenever a new user enters

-instead of buttons for scrolling through products i could also add the infinite scroll feature like i did in the news app but due to lack of resources like a good ecommerce api... i didn't . hope u would take everything into account
+   or... you can first make the build version of the app by writing the command npm run build

+   after the build folder is created . the app can be started by
+    npm install -g serve
+   serve -s build